DanielMartensson/Unscented-Kalman-Filter/README.md

 ## Distribution

-Total measurements give an average about 15 mm.
+Total measurements give an average about 15 mm, but more closer to 14.5 mm.

 ![a](https://raw.githubusercontent.com/DanielMartensson/STM32-Libraries/master/VL6180X/Distribution/Distribution.png)